Skip to main content

 How to apply

-1. Contact the International Relations Department to obtain information on the specificities of the agreement concerned.
+1. Contact the International Relations Office to obtain infromation about the specific details of the targeted agreement

-2. Contact the international mobility coordinator of your UFR (for the year of departure) for an interview to sign the authorisation form for participation in the exchange programme and to validate your provisional list of courses.
+2. Contact the international mobility coordinator of your home department (for the year of departure) for an interview to sign the authorisation form for participation in the exchange programme and to validate your provisional list of courses

-3. After registering on our online portal, submit the above documents to the SRI.
+3. After registering on our online portal, submit the above documents to the International Relations Office

-4. After the SRI has notified you of your selection and officially nominated you to your host university, contact the university to fulfil their registration requirements.
+4. After the International Relations Office has notified you of your selection and officially nominated you to your host university, contact the university to fulfil their registration requirements

 Conditions

-• Be administratively and pedagogically registered at Université Gustave Eiffel.
+• Be officially enrolled both administratively and academically at Université Gustave Eiffel

-• Not have an AJAC (Deferred and Authorised to Continue) status in the year of departure.
+• Complete the programme planned at Université Gustave Eiffel and not have an AJAC (Deferred and Authorised to Continue) status in the year of departure

 Destinations